carmine560/trading-assistant/README.md

     ('press_hotkeys', 'ctrl, v'),    # paste the symbols copied above.
     ('press_key', 'enter'),          # confirm the registration.
     ('wait_for_period', '0.2'),      # wait for 0.2 seconds.
-    ('click', '1729, 41'),           # click the Tile button.
+    ('click', '1729, 41'),           # select the Tile view.
     ('press_key', 'tab, 5'),         # focus on the number of columns input.
     ('press_key', '6'),              # enter 6.
     ('press_key', 'tab, 3'),         # focus on the time frame drop-down menu.
     ('press_hotkeys', 'alt, down'),  # open the menu.
     ('press_key', 'home'),           # move to the first item.
-    ('press_key', 'down, 2'),        # select Five Minutes.
+    ('press_key', 'down, 2'),        # select the 5-minute time frame.
     ('press_key', 'enter'),          # close the menu.
-    ('click', '415, 95'),            # select One Day.
+    ('click', '415, 95'),            # select the 1-day date range.
     # back the cursor to the previous position.
     ('back_to',)]
 ```

 ### Replace Watchlist with Hyper SBI 2 Ranking ###

-The following example `watch_tick_count` replaces the stocks in the
+The following `watch_tick_count` replaces the stocks in the Watchlists
-Watchlists window with new ones recognized in the Rankings window.
+window with new ones recognized in the Rankings window.

 > **Note** The Rankings window is updated in real-time, but text
 > recognition is not as accurate as the scraped market data above.